 Dynamic range in a photograph is the number of EV’s that can fit inside a single photo.
 It ends up being the difference between black and white, but black and white in one camera can relate to a different EV range than black and white in another camera.

 Typically the absolute brightest outdoor scenes will have a maximum EV differential of about 18 stops of meaningful information.
-This can usually be contained within one carefully exposed image from the highest quality digital cameras.
+This can usually be reasonably contained within one carefully exposed image from the highest quality digital cameras.

 Dynamic Range in cameras